rhyolight/numenta-web/packages/numenta.com/pages/blog/2018/05/25/how-grid-cells-map-space.md

     A <a onclick="toggleOneGridCellModule(true)">grid cell module</a> is simply a group of grid cells sharing the same projection properties onto space.
 Using many grid cells, we can cover a patch of space and use it to tile over a larger space.
 </p>

-<div id="oneGridCellModule"></div>
+<div id="oneGridCellModule" class="widget"></div>

 <p>
     The overlay on the bottom left shows all 16 grid cells within the module, and which one is currently active in response to an object's location in space.
 Hover your mouse over the parallelogram shape in the overlay to see each individual grid cell's firing fields.
+Note that this parallelogram shape is <strong><em>not how these neurons are arranged in the brain</em></strong>!
+This is just how they project onto space.
+(There is no hexagonal arrangement of neurons in your cortex.)
 </p>

 <p>
     One grid cell module can tell us a lot more about an object's location in space than a lone grid cell.
-As you mouse-over the space above, notice how the grid cell module knows your mouse cursor must be within one of many locations moving across the space.
+As you hover or swipe the space above, notice how the grid cell module knows you must be within one of many locations moving across the space.
 But it cannot decipher an exact location.
 </p>

 <p>